wakeupnemo/polymarket-research/ROADMAP.md

 ## Highlighted Updates

-This roadmap has been updated after the first implemented data backbone.
+This roadmap has been updated after the first stable feature pipeline and the first diagnostics layer were successfully implemented and validated.

 ### What changed
-- The previous roadmap assumed the project was still in pure pre-implementation mode.
-That is no longer true.
+- The project is no longer waiting on:
+  - first data-quality diagnostics,
+  - first feature computation,
+  - or first diagnostics/reporting on top of the stable feature set.
-- The first three concrete units are now implemented:
+- The implemented pipeline now reaches:
-  1. metadata tables,
+  - metadata refresh,
-  2. raw books collector,
+  - raw books collection,
-  3. books state builder.
+  - books state build,
-- The current working ingestion path is:
-  - `Gamma /markets` for metadata,
-  - `CLOB /books` polling for raw book snapshots.
-- The current live collection path is polling, not websocket.
-- Event-level enrichment is not yet a dependency for the next research step.
-- The roadmap is now centered on:
-  - data-quality validation,
+  - feature-input freeze,
-  - feature computation,
+  - stable feature set `v0_1`,
-  - tradability diagnostics,
+  - feature diagnostics.
+- The diagnostics layer is now live in the repo, wired into the CLI, covered by a focused test, and successfully run on the current real feature artifact.
+- The current next sequence is now:
+  1. repo hygiene and intentional artifact/versioning decisions,
+  2. diagnostics interpretation and gating decisions,
+  3. tradability / research-universe narrowing,
-  - and first maker-markout experiments.
+  4. first conservative maker-markout scaffold.

 ### What was removed or downgraded
-- Immediate websocket engineering as a hard dependency for week 1.
-- Immediate event-table completion as a hard dependency for week 1.
-- Broad “build everything first” sequencing.
+- “Build the first feature layer” as an immediate next task.
+- “Build the first diagnostics layer” as an immediate next task.
+- Any additional ingestion or feature-builder scaffolding for this step.
+- Any duplicate smoke or validation scaffolding for this step.

 ---